top of page

 ACT

-Acceptance and Commitment Therapy (ACT) encourages individuals’ people to embrace, acknowledge, validate, and make room for their thoughts and feelings rather than fighting or feeling guilty for them.
-ACT is a mindfulness-based approach to therapy which focuses on practicing self-acceptance and allows individuals to be more psychologically flexible.
-ACT is used to treat a multitude of disorders including, anxiety, depression, OCD, and trauma.
+Acceptance and Commitment Therapy (ACT) encourages individuals to embrace, acknowledge, validate, and make room for their thoughts and feelings rather than fighting or feeling guilty for them.
+ACT is a mindfulness-based approach to therapy that focuses on practicing self-acceptance and allows a person to be more psychologically flexible.
+ACT is used to treat a multitude of disorders, including anxiety, depression, OCD, and trauma.
 I use ACT in some form in all sessions with my patients.
-If you like more information on ACT, please Click Here.
+If you would like more information on ACT, please Click Here

 bottom of page